harshjayprakash/experimental-blok/docs/development-history.md

 *Blok* did not begin as a fully developed project idea.
 It started with confusion, curiosity, and C++.
 In February 2021, I had Microsoft Visual Studio 2019 installed as I was learning Visual Basic .NET for the A-Level Computer Science course at college.
 It offered C++ as a project option - and that's where things started.
+I was interested on how Windows applications worked under the hood.

+> At the time, it was just "The C Project".
+No codename.
+No goals.
+Just exploration.

 > At the time it was just "The C Project".
 No codename.
 No goals.
 No direction.
 Just
 > exploration.